grid-line

 Cosmetics consumers are fickle.
 They want to see products in person before committing to a sale.
 18% of consumers say they seek out guidance from in-store professionals, an experience that brands will need to replicate online if they want to stay competitive.

-Cosmetic retailers make $17.09 billion from online sales (Digital Commerce 360)
+Cosmetic retailers made $62.7 billion from online sales in 2025 (Ibis World)

 To bolster their online sales, brands are finding ways to give shoppers the “browsing” experience online.
 Virtual and augmented reality, color-picker apps, and online consultations are all strategies to help shoppers choose the best products.